-We reached out to our Facebook community to share our stories of finding flow and asked others to share their own stories.
+We reached out to our global community to share the stories of their flow journeys and discoveries.
 We got some powerful responses, testaments to the amazing things that pursuit of a state of flow can do.
 We've excerpted some of these stories below.

 Have a flow story to share?
 Send us a note and we may include it here!